Joe DiGenova to Newsmax: DA Willis 'Terrorist in Prosecutor's Uniform'

-Former federal prosecutor Joe diGenova told Newsmax on Tuesday that Democratic Fulton County District Attorney Fani Willis has brought disgrace to the legal profession with her indictment of former President Donald Trump and 18 others over allegations of their efforts to subvert Georgia's 2020 election results.
+Former federal prosecutor Joe diGenova told Newsmax on Tuesday that Democrat Fulton County District Attorney Fani Willis has brought disgrace to the legal profession with her indictment of former President Donald Trump and 18 others over allegations they tried to upend Georgia's 2020 election results.

-Appearing with his wife Victoria Toensing, a former deputy assistant attorney general in the Reagan Justice Department, on "The Chris Salcedo Show," diGenova said Willis' prosecution is politically motivated.
+Appearing on "The Chris Salcedo Show" with his wife, Victoria Toensing, a former deputy assistant attorney general in the Reagan-era Justice Department, diGenova said Willis' prosecution is without question politically motivated.

 "I don't think there's any doubt that this is a politically motivated prosecution," diGenova said.
 "She's proven that by her campaign conduct over the last two years, the things that she's done directly related to Donald Trump and used in campaign ads and in her conduct."